• Skip to primary navigation

 2.In order to make it good for winters one can add black pepper powder while boiling as it gives us the warmth.

-3.In order to cook the dal faster add a tsp of oil to tenderize it quickly.
+3.In order to cook the dal faster add a teaspoon of oil to tenderize it quickly.

 4.Here, in this recipe I have added finely sliced onions and garlic cloves to enhance the flavor of tempering and to give aroma however, they can be skipped as they are not added in a traditional hyderabadi khatti dal.